|

 pub which can only be described as “mediocre” at best.
 It

-doesn’t take Sherlock Holmes to spot a landlord who is bigging
+doesn’t take Sherlock Holmes to spot a landlord who is bigging up his own

-pubs change hands these days, reviews of pubs aren’t always the most reliable
+change hands these days, reviews of pubs aren’t always the most reliable

 things you’ll find on line anyway.